openSUSE/news-o-o/_posts/2011-07-10-opensuse-weekly-news-issue-183-is-out.markdown

 Finally committed and pushed a batch of changes I had made on request views and project/page views to the master branch.
 See diffs on Gitorious: [https://gitorious.org/~justineleng/opensuse/justineleng-build-service](https://gitorious.org/~justineleng/opensuse/justineleng-build-service) (...)

-â€
+”

-â€œ
+“

       [Eric Yang: Porting Wubi to OpenSUSE [weekly report #3]](http://verybin.tumblr.com/post/7194777955/weekly-report-3)

-the windowsâ€™ side of this app works fine now, that means the tool will do the preparation work like download and check iso image, create virtual disk file, create installation entry and so on. the left work is done after reboot â€” the real installation progress, thatâ€™s the main part I was/am focusing on.
+the windows’ side of this app works fine now, that means the tool will do the preparation work like download and check iso image, create virtual disk file, create installation entry and so on. the left work is done after reboot — the real installation progress, that’s the main part I was/am focusing on.

 during the past week, I was focusing on modification of boot settings, as there is no detailed log info for boot progress, the project did not evolve very smoothly:( problem is that installer can not create loop device successfully after reboot.
 I will try my best to solve this problem in this week.

-â€
+”

-â€œ
+“

       [David Williams: Entomologist UI Changes Weekly Report #7](http://redache.wordpress.com/2011/07/08/entomologist-ui-changes-weekly-report-7/)